-- In the Name field enter an informative name. - In the FQDN or IP Address field enter the IP address of Session Manager or the signalling interface on the connecting system. - In the Type field use Session Manager for a Session Manager SIP Entity, CM for a Communication Manager SIP Entity and SIP Trunk for the Avaya SBCE SIP Entities. - In the Location field select the appropriate location from the drop-down menu. - In the Time Zone field enter the time zone for the SIP Entity.
+- In the Name field enter an informative name. - In the FQDN or IP Address field enter the IP address of Session Manager or the signalling interface on the connecting system. - In the Type field use Session Manager for a Session Manager SIP Entity, CM for a Communication Manager SIP Entity, Voice Portal for an Experience Portal SIP Entity and SIP Trunk for the Avaya SBCE SIP Entities. - In the Location field select the appropriate location from the drop-down menu. - In the Time Zone field enter the time zone for the SIP Entity.

-In this configuration there are three SIP Entities.
+In this configuration there are four SIP Entities.

 - Session Manager SIP Entity.

 - Communication Manager SIP Entity.

+- Experience Portal SIP Entity.

 - Avaya SBCE SIP Entity.